 - Nebraska ranks as the fifth-worst state in terms of binge drinking with 19.1% of adults binge drinking.
-19 - Nebraska ranks second-worst in terms of self-reported drinking and driving with 955 episodes per 1,000 population.
-20 Between 2010 and 2020, the Nebraska Highway Safety Office reports 704 people were killed in an alcohol-involved crash in Nebraska due to a drunk driver.
-21
+16 - Nebraska ranks second-worst in terms of self-reported drinking and driving with 955 episodes per 1,000 population.17 Between 2010 and 2020, the Nebraska Highway Safety Office reports 704 people were killed in an alcohol-involved crash in Nebraska due to a drunk driver.18 - While traffic fatalities are a great concern, they are only a fraction of the total alcohol-attributable • deaths Nebraska experiences.
+Between 2020 and 2021.
+Nebraska averaged 1.001 alcoholattributable deaths per year and more than 21,000 years of potential life lost.
+19 In 2014, an estimated 2,403 hospitalizations occurred.20 - Mirroring the decline of the federal rate due to inflation, Nebraska's inflation-adjusted excise tax on a six-pack has dropped from 32 cents to 17 cents since 1970.21